-Power and Authority of HNE - Applies only to Group Contracts
+Power and Authority of HNE

 This plan is fully insured.
 Benefits are provided under a group insurance contract entered into between the Group and HNE.
 Claims for benefits are sent to HNE.
 HNE, not the Group, is responsible for paying claims.
 HNE is the Named Fiduciary for benefit claims and is responsible for: